 If you think you might be pregnant, it’s important to get the most accurate information quickly.

-A home pregnancy test work by detecting pregnancy hormones (HCG) present in urine and blood.
-When a fertilized egg attaches to the lining of uterus, HCG is produced.
+A home pregnancy test works by detecting pregnancy hormones (HCG) present in urine and blood.
+When a fertilized egg attaches to the lining of the uterus, HCG is produced.
 HCG is usually produced about six days after fertilization but varies with each individual woman.
 During pregnancy, levels of HCG continue to rise rapidly, doubling every two to three days.

 How Accurate Is A Home Pregnancy Test?